Kogl1n/Big-Data-Analytics/minimize_kNN_POI_API_requests.md

 We construct the union of buffered (appropriate) circles and check whether the union of that area with the circle in question is actually bigger.
 1987/88 Franz Auerkammer used generalized Voronoi diagrams, so called Power diagrams, for constructing the union in O(n log(n)) time with n the number of circles.
 He even showed that computing the actual area coverered is also an O(n log(n)) job.
-In addition we even can save the circles within a tree-map using the Power diagram which is very cheap for getting the k-nearest POIs.
+In addition we even can store the circles within a tree-map using the Power diagram which is suitable regarding cost of operations for getting the k-nearest POIs.

 ## Implementation:
 Matlab: https://de.mathworks.com/matlabcentral/fileexchange/44385-power-diagrams